What is the purpose of the evaluation?

 What happen if I don’t pass the test?

 If you fail any section of the Computer Literacy Exam, you are allowed to retake it over until you pass it.
-You should retake only the section failed.
+However, you may take a section only once per day.
+You should retake only the section failed on any subsequent exam date.
 There is no limit on the number of times you may take the test.

 What if I have special test-taking needs?